 Top 5 WordPress Project Management Plugins

-1. WP Project Manager Pro
+1. WP Project Manager Pro (our recommendation)

 2. WP-Client Pro with PM Extension